tellor-io/TellorACS/README.md

 ### Background <a name="background"></a>

-On Ethereum Tellor implements a staked PoW where miners compete to provide data and their stake can be slashed if they are deemed malicious.
-For more information about Tellor's Ethereum's implemetation check out our [documenation](https://tellor.readthedocs.io/en/latest/).
+On Ethereum, Tellor has implemented a network of staked PoW miners that compete to provide data and their stake can be slashed if they are deemed malicious.
+For more information about Tellor's implemetation on Ethereum check out our [documenation](https://tellor.readthedocs.io/en/latest/).

 However, in order to support other chains, Tellor has developed an alternative chain structure (ACS) that works for both the security model of Tellor on Ethereum and on the alternate chain(s) as well.
-In addition, the token economic model and utility of the current Tellor system should not be compromised and only enhanced by the ability to support other chains.
+In addition, the token economic model and utility of the current Tellor system is not compromised and only enhanced by the ability to support other chains.

-Why not just deploy the current Tellor in another chain?
+Why not just deploy the current Tellor implementation in another chain?

-1. Doing this would split POW hashpower and decrease security.
+1. Doing this would split PoW hashpower and decrease security.
 2. Minting the "same" token in two chains is problematic since it would increase the inflation rate and keeping a healty token price relationship is difficult.
 3. Tellor's current structure was specifically desinged with Ethereum's limitations and DeFi in mind.
-Alternate chains have different data demands and even different features (e.g. speed) that we can and should to continue to improve Tellor's design.
+Alternate chains have different data demands and even different features (e.g. speed) that we can and should incorporate into the desing.

 ### Alternative Chain structure
 The plan for alterate chains is to build a PoS Tellor system utilizing the Tellor Token and the current network of the Tellor community to validate and provide data on the alternate chain.
-The only assumptions for the chain:
+The design assummes the alternate chain has:

 * Functioning, Decentralized Token Bridge
 * On-chain smart contracts